fkretlow/automaton/README.md

 states-vector:        [state+]
 state:                [state-key transition-list | state-function] transition-list       transition-on-event* default-transition?
-state-key:            _keyword_
+state-key:            keyword
 transition-on-event:  event transition
 default-transition:   transition
-state-function:       _a function taking an event and returning a vector
+state-function:       a function taking an event and returning a vector
-                      containing the elements of a transition as defined below_
+                      containing the elements of a transition as defined below
-event:                _anything_
+event:                anything
 transition:           state-key actions?
-actions:              _function_ | _seqable of functions_
+actions:              function | non-empty seqable of functions
 ```
 where `*` means \"zero or more\", `?` means \"at most one\", `+` means \"at least one\", and `|` means \"or\"."